Event and incident report software (tutorial)

 It’s not possible to delete an incident.
 However, new versions of an incident are made.

 By selecting ‘Edit’ you’re able to change fields in the incident and re-submit.
 The new version of the incident has a version number (for example version 1, version 2 etc).
-The latest version of an incident will automatically appear in any future search results.
+The latest version of an incident will appear in any future search results.
 However, the old version(s) remain accessible, simply select ‘include old versions’ in the search parameters.

 Similar to the ‘Allow Load’ functionality, this feature means you can load the incident and make changes to it through the SIRV website.